 Gibson Consulting Group, Inc. (Gibson) is a privately-held nationally recognized K-12 education consulting and research firm based in Austin, Texas.
 Our firm’s mission is to better the lives of students by providing exemplary consulting and research services that make educational systems more efficient and effective.
 We take this responsibility seriously…and we also have fun doing it.

-Gibson is looking for an individual to support our firm’s growth in the performance audit and management consulting service areas.
-The ideal consultant filling this position will be expected to perform a wide range of analyses and develop client-specific and impactful recommendations for cost savings, process improvement, maximizing the use of technology, stronger internal controls, and the improvement of management practices.
+Gibson is looking for an individual to support our firm’s growth in the management consulting practice.
+The ideal consultant filling this position will be expected to perform a wide range of analyses and develop client-specific and impactful recommendations for cost savings, process improvement, maximizing the use of technology, and the improvement of management practices.

-The ideal consultant for this position will possess knowledge in auditing and/or consulting, and embody the following skills:
+The ideal consultant for this position will possess knowledge in consulting, and embody the following skills:

 Gibson Consulting Group, Inc. is an Equal Opportunity Employer.